-In addition dedicated committees and key functions (compliance, risk management, audit & actuarial functions) are supporting the governance of the Company:
+In addition, dedicated committees and key functions (compliance, risk management, audit & actuarial functions) are supporting the governance of the company:

-- the risk committee including the executive committee members and the CRO, and - the ALM committee.
+- the ARC committee including the CEO (Chairman), the CCO, the Internal Auditor, the CISO, the Actuarial Function Holder and the CRO, and - the Investment and ALM committee.

-Financial and insurance risks are assessed on the basis of the Standard Formula which is globally in adequacy with the risk profile of AXA Assurances Luxembourg.
+This section describes the elements of the risk profile and the process that allows following and monitoring this risk profile.
+The cartography of risks is defined by AXA Group and is followed by AXA Assurances Vie Luxembourg.
+Financial and insurance risks are assessed on the basis of the Standard Formula which is globally in adequacy with the risk profile of AXA Assurances Vie Luxembourg.

-The main items concerning the risk profiles at AXA Assurances Luxembourg are :
+The main items concerning the risk profile of AXA Assurances Vie Luxembourg are :